fedosejev/react.tips/data/checkboxes-in-react/content.md

 Each `Checkbox` component instance gets three properties:
 1. `label` - the text that you see rendered next to a checkbox.
 This value is coming from our `items` array.
 2. `handleCheckboxChange` - a reference to `this.toggleCheckbox` function.
 Every time user checks/unchecks a checkbox React calls `this.toggleCheckbox` function.
 We'll see what it does in a moment.
-3. `key` - as you already know each dynamically created React component instance needs a `key` property that React uses to uniquely identify that instance.
+3. `key` - as you already know, each dynamically created React component instance needs a `key` property that React uses to uniquely identify that instance.

 Now we understand how we create and render three checkboxes in our application.
 What happens when user checks/unchecks our checkbox?
 As you will see later - every time user change checkbox's state - our `this.toggleCheckbox` is called.